StarOfService/carbon/docs/patches.md

 - *key* is a slash-separated path to a field containing a string as a value
 - *value* is a [regular expression](https://github.com/google/re2/wiki/Syntax)

 Filters section may contain multiple rules.
-A patch from the `patch` sction is applied only for the resources which match to all filters
+A patch from the `patch` section is applied only for the resources which match to all filters

 ### Type
-This field cat have only one of two values:
+This field can have only one of two values:
 - *merge* for RFC7386 merge patch
 - *json* for RFC6902 json patch